Skip to content

 Cairngorms National Park

-The enormous granite massif of Cairngorms rises above the surrounding lowland, with panoramic views over the park from above.
-You can see Snowdonia and the Lake District glistening on the horizon.
+The enormous granite massif of Cairngorms rises above the surrounding lowland, offering panoramic views over the park.
+Snowdonia and the Lake District glisten on the horizon.

-The park is popular with rock climbers, who use it to hone their skills, and bird watchers, who find plenty of birds to choose from.
+The park is popular with rock climbers, who use it to hone their skills, and bird watchers, who find plenty of birds.

 Highland National Park